-There are a handful of free webinar services out there you could use for your upcoming webinar.
+There are a handful of free webinar service providers out there you could use for your upcoming webinar.
 Not all free webinar services are created equal, of course, and with so many to choose from, which should you go with?

 So, to help an entrepreneur sista (or brotha) out, we did the hard work of vigorously testing the most popular free webinar platforms ourselves and then sharing our hot take on which ones wcould best suit your free webinar needs (with fun GIFs, for your viewing pleasure).

-Whether you’re doing a one-off or a recurring webinar series, these seven are the most commonly used free webinar services that we closely examined at GrowthLab:
+Whether you’re doing a one-off or building an evergreen funnel, these seven are the most commonly used free webinar services that we closely examined at GrowthLab:

 Note: A few above are free with a trial period, with the option to do more if you buy into a paid service.
 As such, a lot of the offerings are limited.

 However, they’ll give you a good sense of what’s offered before you open your wallet and shell out money for a webinar service.